survivejs/webpack-book/manuscript/packages/01_consuming.md

 ## Tweaking Module Resolution

-Sometimes packages might not follow the standard rules and their *package.json* might have a faulty `main` field or it might be missing altogether.
-This is where setting up a `resolve.alias` can come in handy.
+Sometimes packages might not follow the standard rules and their *package.json* might have a faulty `main` field or it might be missing altogether and this is where setting up a `resolve.alias` can come in handy.
 Consider the example below:

 ```javascript
 {